 The previously-observed spontaneous reconnection requires a region with just the right conditions — such as having a thin sheet of ionized gas, or plasma, that only weakly conducts electric current — in order to occur.
 The new type, forced reconnection, can happen in a wider range of places, such as in plasma that has even lower resistance to conducting an electric current.
 However, it can only occur if there is some type of eruption to trigger it.
 The eruption squeezes the plasma and magnetic fields, causing them to reconnect.

 While the Sun’s jumble of magnetic field lines are invisible, they nonetheless affect the material around them — a soup of ultra-hot charged particles known as plasma.
-The scientists were able to study this plasma using observations from NASA’s Solar Dynamics Observatory, or SDO, looking specifically at a wavelength of light showing particles heated 1-2 million kelvins (1.8-3.6 million F).
+The scientists were able to study this plasma using observations from NASA’s Solar Dynamics Observatory, or SDO, looking specifically at a wavelength of light showing particles heated 1-2 million degrees kelvins (1.8-3.6 million degrees F).

 The observations allowed them to directly see the forced reconnection event for the first time in the solar corona — the Sun’s uppermost atmospheric layer.
 In a series of images taken over an hour, a prominence in the corona could be seen falling back into the photosphere.
 En route, the prominence ran into a snarl of magnetic field lines, causing them to reconnect in a distinct X shape.